HBLink-org/DMRlink/README.md

 Not using the makefile leaves the structure as it existis in the repo, which is fully functional.
 It trades the autonomy of the file tree and duplicates for a simpler installation, and the ability to sync to new versions more easily.

-The one you use is up to you -- just please don't blindly go download it and type "make" becuase that's just what you do without thinking about this.
+The one you use is up to you -- just please don't blindly go download it and type "make" becuase that's just what you always do.
+Please think about it.

 ##PROJECT: Open Source IPSC Client.